Azure/aks-advanced-autoscaling/docs/modules/Module2/index.md

-# Module 2: Application Deployment and Testing with Azure Load Testing
+# Module 2: Service Bus KEDA Scaler with Azure Load Testing

 In this module you will learn how KEDA allows for fine-grained autoscaling (including to/from zero) for event driven Kubernetes workloads.
 KEDA serves as a Kubernetes Metrics Server and allows users to define autoscaling rules using a dedicated Kubernetes custom resource definition.
 We will use Azure Load Test to generate a high load on the system so that pods will scale.